bootstrapworld/curriculum/lessons/table-functions/langs/en-us/slides.md

 # Ordering, Filtering, and Building

 * Complete questions 14-16 on @printable-exercise{exploring-functions.adoc}
-* Find the contract for `build-col` in your Contracts page.
+* Find the contract for `build-column` in your Contracts page.

 1. What is its Domain?
-2. How the `build-col` function work?
+2. How the `build-column` function work?
 3. Does sorting the `animals-table` produce a _new_ table, or change the existing one?

 <!--
 **ANSWERS**
-1. `build-col` takes in a Table, a String and a _function_
+1. `build-column` takes in a Table, a String and a _function_
 2. It produces a new table with an extra column, using the String for the column title, and fills in the values by applying the function to every Row.
 3. It creates a new one
 -->